Supplier Registration Form

 Supplier Onboarding Timeline

-The supplier onboarding process also includes 1) the supplier completing the enrollment process for electronic payment, and 2) the supplier's information from the online registration form is verified with the IRS.
+The supplier onboarding process also includes 1) the supplier's information from the online registration form is verified with the IRS, and 2) the supplier completing the enrollment process for electronic payment.
 Because the full process involves multiple parties and UW process partners, we are advising all new suppliers that the complete onboarding process can be as short as 1-2 weeks, but may also take as long as 5 weeks.
 While a new supplier may receive a Vendor Number for the UW system, no payments can be issued until the full onboarding process has been completed.

 The University of Washington's preferred payment method is by payment card, also known as ePayables.
 Read more about the ePayables program including frequently asked questions, payment terms and conditions and more on the ePayables website.